Using the entire Huey helicopter as his canvas, Steve Maloney describes his ideas behind his creation:

 The heart of the cabin reveals a custom-made Time Capsule containing personal photographs and letters from soldiers, and donated items from veterans and families collected throughout the traveling tour.

 The Time Capsule was fabricated by Time Capsules Inc., and has been filled with memories and tributes like photographs, artifacts and letters from Vietnam Veterans and their family members.
-I also included a personal letter about this art project, a copy of our Documentary Film, the beautiful Take Me Home Huey Song and anything else that arises in this Huey’s journey from the ashes of war to a colorful ambassador as a healing helicopter.
+I also included a personal letter about this art project, a copy of our film, a CD of the beautiful Take Me Home Huey Song and anything else that arises in this Huey’s journey from the ashes of war to a colorful ambassador as a healing helicopter.

-The Capsule will be sealed on the official installation at the Palm Springs Air Museum this Fall 2019.
+The time capsule will be sealed on the official installation at the Palm Springs Air Museum this Fall 2020.

 It will be opened by sculpture’s conservators on April 30, 2025, the 50th anniversary of the fall of Saigon, the historical date that marked the end of the Vietnam War.